-North and South Korea have agreed to reopen a jointly-run industrial park just inside the North Korean border on a trial basis beginning next week.
+North and South Korea have agreed to reopen a jointly-run industrial park just inside the North Korean border on a trial basis starting next Monday.

-Last month, with tensions easing, the two Koreas also agreed to resume stalled talks on reuniting families forcefully separated six decades ago by the Korean War.
+Wednesday's announcement is the latest sign of easing tensions on the Korean peninsula.
+Last month the two Koreas also agreed to resume stalled talks on reuniting families forcefully separated six decades ago by the Korean War.

 (This report was produced in collaboration with the VOA Korean service.)